 3.10 To enhance public understanding of the EO and to promote good human resource management culture, the LD organised various promotional activities and published free publications covering different themes for employers, employees, human resources professionals and the public.
 Relevant information was also disseminated through the LD's homepage and the media.
 In the year, six roving exhibitions were organised over the territory.
-The Good Employer Charter Ceremony was also staged to encourage employers of various trades and scales to adopt employee-oriented and progressive good human resource management practices.
-Furthermore, we widely publicised messages on good human resource management as well as statutory employees' rights and protection through extensive network of employers' associations and trade unions.
+We also widely publicised messages about good human resource management as well as statutory employment rights and protection through the extensive network of employers' associations and trade unions.
+Furthermore, to promote employee-oriented and progressive good human resource management practices, we launched the Good Employer Charter 2020 featuring the theme of "Family-friendly Good Employer".
+Employers were encouraged to empathically consider the family role of their employees and suitably adopt family-friendly employment practices.

-Roving exhibitions on the Employment Ordinance and good human resource management measures
+Free publications enhancing public understanding of the Employment Ordinance and promoting good human resource management culture